 What's happening in the world of private tutoring?

 Sleep BlogsNewest Most Active

 Welcome to the 2013-2014 school year!
 I always loved going back to school.
 Since I am going back to school this fall as a graduate student I thought I would share a few tips.
 If you would like more tips you will have to schedule a session.
 My two words to sum everything up is start early! -Do not wait until the night before a big project to start it. -Act like a Pro athlete!
 I can guarantee they put hours into practicing their sport.
 They did not show up on game day and hope they would win the game. -Do school work first before taking a break - turning on the tv or hanging out with friends right after school may seem like a great idea.
 That time is precious because a student may remember something from the day to help them on the homework. -Practice like it is a test.
-If your teacher does not let you use a calculator do not use it on the homework!
-If you cannot use your cell phone in class; do not play with it while... read more
+If your teacher does not let you use a calculator do not use it on... read more